 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-7.0.
-The Operator shall ensure that each person involved in preparing a drill site is fully informed of the following Requirements and Recommendations, as applicable.
+- 7.0.
+The Operator shall ensure that each person involved in preparing a drill site is fully informed of the following Requirements and Recommendations, as applicable. - 7.1.

-7.1.
 For drill sites prepared by removing the organic cover (e.g., by leveling, by cut-and-fill), the organic cover shall be stockpiled separately from deeper excavated materials (e.g., subsoil, till).
-Trees and branches cut to clear the site shall also be stockpiled, whether with the organic cover or on their own (so that they may be accessible for other purposes such as those listed in Requirement 2.4, if necessary).

-7.2.
-For drill sites prepared by removing the organic cover (e.g., by leveling, by cut-and-fill), excavated materials shall not be stockpiled in standing trees or other locations from which they would be difficult to retreive during rehabilitation.
+Trees and branches cut to clear the site shall also be stockpiled, whether with the organic cover or on their own (so that they may be accessible for other purposes such as those listed in Requirement 2.4, if necessary). - 7.2.
+For drill sites prepared by removing the organic cover (e.g., by leveling, by cut-and-fill), excavated materials shall not be stockpiled in standing trees or other locations from which they would be difficult to retrieve during rehabilitation. - 7.4.

-7.4.
 Drill sites prepared by removing the organic cover, even if only from a portion of the site, are susceptible to erosion and could become a source of waterborne sediment that could flow into a nearby waterbody or watercourse, including by way of small streams or intermittent channels that may not appear on 1:50,000 scale maps but are nonetheless capable of carrying waterborne sediment into a larger waterbody.
-To the extent that may be necessary to prevent waterborne sediment from a drill site from entering a waterbody or watercourse, the Operator shall employ some combination of erosion and sediment control measures:

-- a) Erosion prevention: To the extent that may be necessary, portions of the drill site where the organic cover has been removed and any stockpiles of excavated material shall be covered with organic mulch (e.g., straw) or brush-matting.
+To the extent that may be necessary to prevent waterborne sediment from a drill site from entering a waterbody or watercourse, the Operator shall employ some combination of erosion and sediment control measures: - a) Erosion prevention: To the extent that may be necessary, portions of the drill site where the organic cover has been removed and any stockpiles of excavated material shall be covered with organic mulch (e.g., straw) or brush-matting.
 Drill sites and any associated stockpiles shall be monitored frequently enough to ensure continued effectiveness of erosion control methods, and erosion control methods augmented (e.g., organic mulch or brush-matting topped up) or extended as may be necessary. - b) Sediment control: To the extent that may be necessary, sediment fences or sediment retention ponds shall be installed proactively downslope of the drill site and any stockpiles.
 To clarify, expanses of densely vegetated flat ground provide an effective natural means of sediment control, and where present, it may not be necessary to use other sediment control methods.
 With respect to sediment fences, in order to be effective, they must be installed parallel to contour across level ground rather than across existing channels or channels formed by the runoff.
-Sediment retention ponds are commonly used for sediment control at drill sites and are sometimes referred to as "sump pits".
-Sediment control methods must be monitored frequently enough to ensure continued effectiveness and replaced, augmented, or extended if necessary.
+Sediment retention ponds are commonly used for sediment control at drill sites and are